ezlatsen/python-whirlwind-tour/README.md

 * __Functional programming features__ - Language features that support functional program design.
 Includes closures, decorators, lambdas and generators.
 * __Object Oriented features__ - Language features that support OO program design.
 Includes classes, inheritance, abstract base classes and mixins.
   * __Protocols__ - An introduction to a few of the "magic-methods" that you can implement to allow the Python runtime and standard library to treat your objects like the built-in types.
+  * __Context Managers__ - Context managers are a way of "magically" allocating and releasing some sort of resource exactly where you need it.

 ## Prerequisites